dylanhmorris/labtea/README.md

 You can also push files manually using any Secure Copy Protocol (SCP) or Secure File Transfer Protocal (SFTP) client.

 ## Updating the website
-Most updates to the site will simply involve generating and overwriting ``index.html``.
+Most updates to the Lab Tea website will just involve generating and overwriting ``index.html``.

 But when you make an ``index.html`` file for a new semester, make sure to archive the previous semester's talks: